History of the People's Republic of China: Reform and opening up

 Supporters of the economic reforms point to the rapid development of the consumer and export sectors of the economy, the creation of an urban middle class that now constitutes 15% of the population, higher living standards (which is shown via dramatic increases in GDP per capita, consumer spending, life expectancy, literacy rate, and total grain output) and a much wider range of personal rights and freedoms for average Chinese as evidence of the success of the reforms.
-Critics of the economic reforms, both in China and abroad, claim that the reforms have caused wealth disparity, environmental pollution, rampant corruption, widespread unemployment associated with layoffs at inefficient state-owned enterprises, and has introduced often unwelcome cultural influences.
-Consequently, they believe that China's culture has been corrupted, the poor have been reduced to a hopeless abject underclass, and that the social stability is threatened.
-They are also of the opinion that various political reforms, such as moves towards popular elections, have been unfairly nipped in the bud.
+Critics of the economic reforms, both in China and abroad, claim that the reforms have caused wealth disparity, environmental pollution, rampant corruption, widespread unemployment and layoffs at inefficient state-owned enterprises under the state policy of Xiagang (下岗), and has introduced often unwelcome cultural influences; consequently, some believe that China's culture has been corrupted, the poor have been reduced to a hopeless abject underclass, and that the social stability is threatened.

 After all, the path of modernisation and market-oriented economic reforms that China started since the early 1980s appears to be fundamentally unchallenged.
 Even critics of China's market reforms do not wish to see a backtrack of these two decades of reforms, but rather propose corrective measures to offset some of the social issues caused by existing reforms.
 On the other hand, in 1979, the Chinese government instituted a one child policy to try to control its rapidly increasing population.
 The controversial policy resulted in a dramatic decrease in child poverty.
 The law was eliminated in 2015.